Table of Contents

 Possible Pros

-• Convenience.
-Investors can conveniently select a mutual fund that may include dozens or hundreds of investments within one packaged security.
+• Convenience: Investors can choose a mutual fund that includes many investments within one packaged option.

-• Diversification.
-Mutual funds typically invest in a wide range of stocks or bonds, which provides instant diversification.
+• Diversification: Mutual funds often invest in a wide range of stocks or bonds, which provides built-in diversification.
 This can help reduce market risk in a portfolio.
-Of course, diversification cannot guarantee profit or protection against loss in a declining market.1
+Diversification does not guarantee profit or prevent losses in a declining market.1

 Potential Cons

-• High fees.
-Mutual funds have expenses, typically ranging between 0.50% to 1%, which pay for management and other costs to operate the fund.
-Some mutual funds have sales charges, or "loads," that investors pay when either buying or selling a mutual fund.
+• Fees: Mutual funds have expenses, often ranging from 0.50% to 1%, to cover management and operating costs.
+Some funds also include sales charges, known as loads, when buying or selling shares.

 The Bottom Line